sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Proposal - 3:
    Run an external service, to install required service files in each node, explicitly.
 The scope of this proposal is outside this doc.

+# Image management
+  For a kube managed container, when updates happen, it downloads a new image, which can result in multiple container images for a single feature.
+This is a requirement, but not addressed in this doc.
+This doc, just touches the possibilities.

+  ## Garbage collection:
+  We could extend kubelet's garbage collection facility and configure it appropriately.

+  ## local image
+  Every switch image comes with container images for all features.
+We may remove it and tag the downloaded image as local, so the switch can keep one copy for both kube & local modes.

+# Failure mode detection & rollback
+  With kubernetes managing features, it involves new code being pulled in dynamically, which has the potential to fail.<br/>
+  This brings in two questions
+  a)  How to detect the failure?
+  b)  How do we rollback ?

+  This requirement is outside this doc, but discuss some possibilities.

+  ## Failure detection
+   * We could use a monitor script both at host level and internally within the container.
+   * The CONFIG-DB FEATURE table entry could be used to configure failure mode detection parameters for either.
+   * The STATE-DB FEATURE entry could be used by both monitoring facilitlies to report the error.
+   * The CONFIG-DB FEATURE, could set the rollback policy as alert-only, switch-to-local, ...
+   * The hostcfgd or another daemon could carry out the task, upon STATE-DB FEATURE table reporting failure.

 # Implementation phases:
 The final goal for this work item would be to remove nearly all container images from SONiC switch image and manage all through kubernetes only.
 The proposal here is to take smaller steps towards this goal.